Do you want to know how to advance your career?

 So while you can’t listen to a podcast in one minute, you can subscribe to a podcast or download an episode about career goals.
 After you finish this article, go to the Podcasts icon on your phone and search “Goals.”
 You’re going to find dozens of people ready to talk to you on your next commute or jog about going after your big dreams and making things happen.

-Two of my favorites are “The Goal Digger Podcast” with Jenna Kutcher and “Do It Scared” with Ruth Soukup.
+Two of my favorites on how to advance your career are “The Goal Digger Podcast” with Jenna Kutcher and “Do It Scared” with Ruth Soukup.
 Both of these incredibly successful women bring on other successful women to talk about very practical changes they made and the steps they took to achieve their career goals.
 Some dudes too, but mostly ladies. #WhoRunTheWorld.

 A goal that you haven’t written down is a dream.
 Someone smart probably said that once.

-If you have a big career goal in mind, get it out of your mind and onto some paper or typed onto a page.
+If you want to advance your career and have a big goal in mind, get it out of your mind and onto some paper or typed onto a page.
 When you write down your goal and leave it somewhere that you will refer back to it often, some very cool things are going to happen.

 First of all, you remember it.
 That’s why you took notes in college, to remember the material.
 This big goal of yours, you’re going to want to remember that too.
 All the time.